-- Modelling and requiring high-quality oral language, recognising that spoken language underpins the development of reading and writing 37-43 37-38 School-based Curriculum Learn how to: Following expert input - by taking opportunities to practise, receive feedback and improve at: Providing tasks that support pupils to learn key ideas securely.
 Ensuring pupils have relevant domain-specific knowledge, especially when being asked to think critically within a subject.
 Receiving clear, consistent and effective mentoring in how to model reading comprehension by asking questions, making predictions and summarising when reading.
 Receiving clear, consistent and effective mentoring in how to promote reading for pleasure.
 Teaching unfamiliar vocabulary explicitly and planning for pupils to be repeatedly exposed to high-utility and high-frequency vocabulary in what is taught.
-Mentor support Complete an observation of the student teaching and provide feedback.
-Mentor meeting and student reflection.
-Trainee activity Deliver your own lessons which you have prepared for Focus on TS TS3 Demonstrate good subject and curriculum knowledge underpins the development of reading and writing 39 Assessment Learn how to: Make marking manageable and effective, by: Receiving clear, consistent and effective mentoring on how to record data only when it is useful for improving pupil outcomes.
-Discussing and analysing with expert colleagues to develop an understanding that written marking is only one form of feedback.
+Modelling and requiring high-quality oral language, recognising that spoken language underpins the development of reading and writing 39 Assessment Mentor support Learn how to: Make marking manageable and effective, by: Provide clear, consistent and effective mentoring in how to record data only when it is useful for improving pupil outcomes.

+- 1. Receiving clear, consistent and effective mentoring on how to record data only when it is useful for improving pupil outcomes. - 2.
+Discussing and analysing with expert colleagues to develop an understanding that written marking is only one form of feedback. - 3.
 Discussing and analysing with expert colleagues how to identify efficient approaches to marking and alternative approaches to providing feedback (e.g. using whole class feedback or well-supported peer- and self-assessment) and deconstructing this approach.

-Mentor support Provide clear, consistent and effective mentoring in how to record data only when it is useful for improving pupil outcomes.
-Support the student in how to record data of the students using the school systems.
-Complete an observation of the student teaching and provide feedback.
+- Support the student in how to record data of the students using the school systems. - Complete an observation of the student teaching and provide feedback. - Mentor meeting and student reflection. - Support the student in how to record data of the students using the school systems.

+Take responsibly for the progress and achievement of the students you are teaching

+- Embedding EAL - Leeds City Academy Training Session 1

+TS1 Set high expectations which inspire, motivate and challenge pupils

+TS5 Adapt teaching to respond to the strengths and needs of all pupils TS6 Make accurate and productive use of assessment 40 Half T Гerm 41/43 Assessment Learn how to: Following expert input - by taking opportunities to practise, receive Mentor support Complete an observation of the student teaching and provide feedback.
 Mentor meeting and student reflection.
-Support the student in how to record data of the students using the school systems.
-Trainee activity Take responsibly for the progress and achievement of the students you are teaching School-based sessions Embedding EAL Leeds City Academy Training Session 1

-TS1 Set high expectations which inspire, motivate and challenge pupils TS5 Adapt teaching to respond to the strengths and needs of all pupils TS6 Make accurate and productive use of assessment 40 Half Te erm 41/43 Assessment Learn how to: Following expert input - by taking opportunities t practise, receive feedback and improve at: Trainee activity Using verbal feedback during lessons in play written feedback after lessons where poss Reducing the time spent on marking (e.g. using abbreviations and codes in written feedback).
-Prioritising the highlighting of errors relate misunderstandings, rather than careless mistakes when marking. sible. by School-based sessions • Dyslexia WRAT Staff • Professional Development Day.
+Using verbal feedback during lessons in place of written feedback after lessons where possible.
+Reducing the time spent on marking (e.g. by using abbreviations and codes in written feedback).
+Prioritising the highlighting of errors related to misunderstandings, rather than careless mistakes when marking.
+Trainee activity Take responsibility for reviewing marking strategies and feeding back to students.
+School-based sessions Dyslexia WRAT Staff Professional Development Day.
 Session 1.
+Focus on TS As agreed with your mentor